OSBA-Certified Specialist in Labor and Employment Law

 Jim always has relished providing proactive advice to clients to help them comply with the full range of labor and employment laws.
 For example, he advises employers on the development and implementation of human resource policies and strategies to enable them to achieve their broader objectives.
 He frequently counsels employers on employee terminations, reductions in force, and other personnel decisions to help assure those decisions don’t backfire.

 In 2008, Jim completed a peer review and examination process in order to be certified by the Ohio State Bar Association as a Specialist in Labor and Employment Law.
 He is one of only about 140 lawyers in the State of Ohio who have achieved this designation.
 Since 2008, Jim has fulfilled additional continuing legal education requirements in order to maintain his status as a Specialist in Labor and Employment Law.

 Other Personal Background Information and Interests

-Jim and his wife, Linda, raised five kids – two sons and three daughters -- who are now in their 20’s.
+Jim and his wife, Linda, raised five kids – two sons and three daughters – who are now in their 20’s and 30's.
 While they loved raising their family, they are thoroughly enjoying their status as “empty nesters.”
 Jim has been a distance runner for more than 40 years, having run a dozen marathons.
 He now finds contentment in shorter distances and a slower pace, and he has absolutely no plans to run another marathon.
 When he’s not reading about the law, Jim enjoys reading about American history, an avocation he picked as an undergrad history major.